devcenter-square/ng-bank-parser/README.md

 This is a simple gem to parse Nigerian bank statements of all formats.
 If your bank and/or file format is not supported, consider reading the contribute wiki and submitting a pull request.

 ## API
 Because not everyone develops in rails, we created a public API to use the gem at http://bank-parser.devcenter.co/parse.
-The parameters are (bank_key, file_path, password).
+The parameters are (bank_name, file_path, password).
 Read the *Usage* section for more information

     http://bank-parser.devcenter.co/parse(bank_key, file_path, password)